juanluiscr27/data-structures-and-algorithms-python/README.md

 differ from arrays in the sense that they only allow non-repeated, unique values within them.
 Sets are a computer implementation of the mathematical concept of a finite Set.

-#### Set Basic Operations
-One may define the operations of the algebra of sets as:
-* Union(S,T): returns the union of sets S and T.
-* Intersection(S,T): returns the intersection of sets S and T.
-* Difference(S,T): returns the difference of sets S and T.
-* Subset(S,T): a predicate that tests whether the set S is a subset of set T.
-* pick(S): returns an arbitrary element of S.
-* pop(S): returns an arbitrary element of S, deleting it from S.
-* add(S,x): adds the element x to S, if it is not present already.
-* remove(S, x): removes the element x from S, if it is present.

 Sets can be implemented using various data structures, which provide different time and space trade-offs for various operations.
 A simple implementation is to use a list, ignoring the order of the elements and taking care to avoid repeated values.
 This is simple but inefficient, as operations like set membership or